Presidential emblem of Turkey: Measurements

 The 16 stars are aligned with a 22.5 degree angle, equidistantly surrounding the sun.
 One edge of each star points to the center of the sun.
-The unit of measurement of the seal is the diameter of the circle around the edges of any one of the 16 stars (A).
+The unit of measurement of the emblem is the diameter of the circle around the edges of any one of the 16 stars (A).
 The lengths of the rays of the sun, the distance between the rays and the edges of the stars and the diameter of the outmost circle are determined as multiples of the unit A.

 Colors

 The exact black, gold, and red colors to be used in the emblem are specified with reference to the regulations.